Table of Contents

 Your jewelry product images look visually appealing with proper reflections or shadows.
 Here are some of the reasons why it’s a dominant eCommerce product photography element.

 1. Shadows or reflections cast by your jewelry make the products appear realistic.

 2. It adds depth to your jewelry photos; thereby making the subject pop and stand out from the background.

 3. Realistic and natural jewelry product shadows keep your shoppers’ attention on your product.
 It’s not distracting.

 4. It elevates your jewelry images from amateurish to professional, which can increase sales given enough consistency.

-The process of adding natural, realistic reflections or shadows sounds like easier said than done for some jewelers.
-Thankfully, you can do it now in seconds; no need to sweat it out just thinking where to position your lights to get the results you desire.
+The process of adding natural, realistic reflections or shadows sounds easier said than done for some jewelers.
+Thankfully, you can do it now in seconds; no need to sweat it out just thinking about where to position your lights to get the results you desire.
 See how we did it below.

 Equipment and Props Used in this Jewelry Photography Tutorial:

 How to Take Jewelry Photos with Beautiful Reflections or Shadows Using the GemLightbox: